pluginized-protocols/libxbgp/docs/source/init_plugin_manager.rst

                     The bytecode must be contained inside the default folder or the path defined in the "dir" variable.

             The pre hook can be omitted.
-In this case, no pluglet will be attached to the pre hook of the plugin
+In this case, no pluglet will be attached to the pre hook of the plugin.

         replace
             Only one pluglet can be defined for this hook.
 Hence no sequence number must be provided.

         post
-            Same description as the pre hook.
-All pluglet attached to this hook, will be executed right before returning the function associated to the plugin.
+            The same description as the pre hook.
+All pluglet attached to this hook will be executed right before returning the function associated with the plugin.

 -------